syncfusion-content/blazor-docs/blazor/datagrid/template-excel-export.md

 | Collapse | Exports the parent grid with collapsed detail rows.
 | None | Exports the parent grid alone.

-Customization of detail rows in the exported Excel is achievable through the [ExcelDetailTemplateExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ExcelDetailTemplateExporting) event.
-This event enables formatting the detail rows based on their parent row details within the Excel document.
+The detail rows in the exported Excel can be customized or formatted using the [ExcelDetailTemplateExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ExcelDetailTemplateExporting) event.
+In this event, the detail rows of the Excel document are formatted in accordance with their parent row details.

 In the provided example, detail row content is formatted by specifying the [Headers](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateRowSettings.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateRowSettings_Headers), [Rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateRowSettings.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateRowSettings_Rows) using parent row details, facilitating the creation of detail rows within the Excel.
 Additionally, custom styles can be applied to specific cells using the [Style](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateCell.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateCell_Style) property.